Upwey Potters Annual Exhibition

 Thrown wares fuse prehistoric shapes and decorations with modern glazing techniques.
 Drinking beakers, cooking pots and bowls.
 Pottery fired in a wood fuelled kiln.

 Laurence specialises in functional vessels - jugs, teapots and mugs.
-He has been working at the Leach Pottery in St.Ives, Cornwall.
-There is a webpage showing him unloading a recent kiln firing at this link.
+He has been working at the Leach Pottery in St.Ives, Cornwall, for a few years but is now his own master with his own studio in Cornwall.

-Open Every Day 10am to 6pm or later by arrangement.
+Hall Open Every Day 10am to 5pm or later by arrangement.

 Good access with disabled toilet.
 Car parking in street or Church car park.